goplot/goplot/README.md

   `./farmerlog.sh &`

 You should now see farm space, farm plots, and eligible plots metrics for the remote harvester in your Grafana dashboard.
+Remember to use `disown` to keep the script running when you logout.

 Remote Plotters
 ------------

 The setup for a remote plotter is a combination of the main farmer and the remote harvester.
-This is an advanced topic so if you are that far along then you can probably figure out the details for yourself; setup goplot as on the main farmer, setup the remote harvester configuration, and then if you want Grafana plot_start and plot_end annotations then you will also need to be sure the remote plotter can communicate with Grafana port 3000.
+This is an advanced topic so if you are that far along then you can probably figure out the details for yourself with a little guidance; setup goplot as on the main farmer, setup the remote harvester configuration, and then if you want Grafana plot_start and plot_end annotations then you will also need to be sure the remote plotter can communicate with Grafana port 3000.
 Change the $grafana_url variable in tractor.sh to point to the Grafana host and (if desired) modify the annotation tags.

 Running and Tuning Tips